 This section reviews several different factors in selecting and managing your distribution and sales in Mexico.

-It is a challenging environment for retail sales, with the impact of an unprecedentedly strong U.S. dollar, the proliferation of interest-free financing offers (meses sin intereses or MSI), mobile retailing, and continued company activity in the form of mergers, acquisitions, and expansions.
-The COVID-19 pandemic has generated significant uncertainty about the recovery of the retail segment.
-The retail association ANTAD operates 59,300 stores, and it remains to be seen how its members will plan for economic recovery and the “new normal.”
+The Mexican market is a challenging environment for retail sales, with the periodic impact of an unprecedentedly strong U.S. dollar, the proliferation of interest-free financing offers (meses sin intereses or MSI), mobile retailing, and continued company activity in the form of mergers, acquisitions, and expansions.
+The COVID-19 pandemic continues to generate significant uncertainty in the retail segment.
+Mexico’s National Association of Selfservice and Department Stores (Asociación Nacional de Tiendas de Autoservicio y Departamentales, A.C. or ANTAD), which has 59,300 member stores, has noted that and it remains to be seen how retail outlets will plan for economic recovery and the “new normal.”

 Meanwhile, online shopping in Mexico is anticipated to more than double by 2022 to nearly USD 18 billion, with the major global eCommerce players moving into high gear following the 2016 recession.
 These projections have not been updated for a post-COVID environment in which growth of online shopping may be even larger than originally forecast.